jazztong/terraform-ec2/README.md

-# KWMS3 Standalone Scan Infra project
+# EC2 Infra project

-This project manage all the infra component to support KWMS3 Standalone Warehouse scan solution
+This project use terraform to setup EC2

 ## Getting Started